Competitors' Information

 All participants must follow the official competition rules to ensure fairness and consistency.

-- Presentations are considered to have commenced after given the cue to begin and when a presenter starts their presentation through either movement or speech.
+• Presentations are considered to have commenced after being given the cue to begin, and when a presenter starts their presentation through either movement or speech.

 Judging Criteria

-In both rounds, each presentation will be evaluated by a panel of at least five GW faculty members from a variety of disciplines (excluding advisors of any competitors).
+In both rounds, each presentation will be evaluated by a panel of experts from a variety of disciplines (excluding advisors of any competitors).
 Judges will score each presentation using a 1-5 scale, with half points allowed.

 Comprehension and Content

-Presentation provided clear motivation, background and significance to the research question. (score out of 5)
+• The presentation provided clear motivation, background, and significance to the research question. (score out of 5)

 Resources